LibraryCarpentry/lc-sql/_episodes/03-aggregation.md

 There are many other aggregate functions included in SQL including `MAX`, `MIN`, and `AVG`.

-> ## Challenge
->
-> Write a query that returns: total, average, the min and max number of
-> citations for each journal.
-Can you modify it so that it outputs only
-> journals with more than 5 citations in average?
-{: .challenge}

 Now, let's see how many articles were published in each journal.
 We do this using a `GROUP BY` clause